Likert Scale Examples: Get Surveys Right (Avoid 90% Failure)

 • 5 – Very Likely

-7 Point Likert Scale Question Examples
+7 Point Likert Scale Examples

 On the other hand, 7 Point likert scale examples offer a broader range of responses, allowing for a more nuanced view of respondent opinions.
 These scales might include options like “Strongly Agree,” “Agree,” “Somewhat Agree,” “Neutral,” “Somewhat Disagree,” “Disagree,” and “Strongly Disagree.”
 The Likert scale survey can capture subtle differences in attitudes or perceptions, making it more sensitive to variations in responses.